beatybiodiversitymuseum/data-documentation/docs/specify/tutorials/workbench.md

   <figcaption>Choosing an Existing Plan</figcaption>
 </figure>

-You will then be able to select a previous dataset and the mapping will be applied to the uploaded.
+You will then be able to select a previous dataset and the mapping will be applied to the one you are currently uploading.
 It may be helpful to create a template file with the basic mappings, and then make further customizations on a dataset by dataset basis.

 !!! quote ""